 - Peppers Cali-ente

 - Uncork California

-In addition to the actual marketplace booths, there are a number of festival specific food items at other restaurants in California Adventure, and I’ve included those at the bottom of this post.
-I recommend not skipping those as they were actually some of our favorites!
+In addition to the actual marketplace booths, there are a number of festival specific food items at other restaurants in California Adventure (you get tasting size portions), and I’ve included those at the bottom of this post.
+I recommend not skipping those as they were actually some of our favorite dishes.

 We just got back from the festival and let me tell you – most of everything on the menus was delicious!
 Some obvious standouts and some that we wouldn’t get again but in general, things were yummy!